Rhoxolan/Rhoxolan/README.md

 Release date: 05.06.2022<br><br>

 # Other projects and education materials
-See my other projects and my education materials such as practical works and homeworks on the disclosure widget!<br><br>
+See my other projects and my education materials such as practical works and homeworks on the disclosure widget!<br>
 ### CLICK THAT &#8595; &#8595; &#8595;

 <details>